Relative $K$-theory via 0-cycles in finite characteristic

 \subjclass[2010]{Primary 14C25; Secondary 19E08, 19E15}

-\begin{quote}\emph{Abstract.} Let $R$ be a regular semi-local ring, essentially of finite type over a perfect field of characteristic $p \ge 3$.
-We show that the cycle class map with modulus from an earlier work of the authors induces a pro-isomorphism between the additive higher Chow groups of relative 0-cycles and the relative $K$-theory of truncated polynomial rings over $R$.
-This settles the problem of equating 0-cycles with modulus and relative $K$-theory of such rings in all characteristics $\neq 2$. \end{quote}
+\begin{quote}\emph{Abstract.} Let $R$ be a regular semi-local ring, essentially of finite type over an infinite perfect field of characteristic $p > 0$.
+We show that the known cycle class map from the Chow group of 0-cycles with modulus to the relative $K$-theory induces a pro-isomorphism between the additive higher Chow groups of relative 0-cycles and the relative $K$-theory of truncated polynomial rings over $R$.
+This settles the problem of completely describing the relative $K$-theory of such rings via the cycle class map. \end{quote}